-6. Closed-circuit television system

-- 1) The licensee must maintain a closed-circuit television (CCTV) system on the licensed premises ("the premises") in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the supermarket/general store is required to close, - (b) recordings must be in digital format and at a minimum of ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points to the supermarket/general store, and - (ii) all publicly accessible areas (other than toilets) within the licensed premises. - 2) The licensee must also: - (a) keep all recordings made by the CCTV system for at least 30 days,

-- (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and - (c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings.
+- 6. Closed-circuit television system - 1) The licensee must maintain a closed-circuit television (CCTV) system on the licensed premises ("the premises") in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close, - (b) recordings must be in digital format and at a minimum of ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points on the premises, and - (ii) all publicly accessible areas (other than toilets) within the premises. - 2) The licensee must also: - (a) keep all recordings made by the CCTV system for at least 30 days, - (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and - (c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings.

-7. Crime scene preservation
+Crime scene preservation

-Immediately after the person in charge of the licensed premises or a staff member becomes aware of any incident person on the premises, the person in charge of the licensed premises and/or staff member must:

-- 1. take all practical steps to preserve and keep intact the area where the act of violence occurred, - retain all material and implements associated with the act of violence in accordance with the crime scene preservation published from time to time on the Liquor and Gaming NSW website - 3. make direct and personal contact with NSW Police to advise it of the incident, - 4. and comply with any directions given by NSW Police to preserve or keep intact the area where the violence occurred. - 5.
-In this condition, 'staff member' means any person employed by, or acting on behalf of, the licensee of the premises, carry on security activities (e.g. crowd controller or bouncer) on or about the premises.
+- 7. Immediately after the person in charge of the licensed premises or a staff member becomes aware of any incident involving an act of violence causing injury to a person on the premises, the person in charge of the licensed premises and/or staff member must: - 1) take all practical steps to preserve and keep intact the area where the act of violence occurred, - retain all material and implements associated with the act of violence in accordance with the crime scene preservation guidelines issued by NSW Police, as published from time to time on the Liquor and Gaming NSW website, - 3) make direct and personal contact with NSW Police to advise it of the incident, and - 4) comply with any directions given by NSW Police to preserve or keep intact the area where the violence occurred.

+In this condition, 'staff member' means any person employed by, or acting on behalf of, the licensee of the premises, and includes any person who is employed to carry on security activities (eg. crowd controller or bouncer) on or about the premises.

-8. Requirement to maintain an incident register
+Requirement to maintain an incident register